deltachat/deltachat-android/README.md

 # Credits

-The user interface classes are based on the Signal messenger.
+Many of the user interface classes were based on the Android Signal messenger when we ported it from the former Telegram-UI base in 2019.
+Meanwhile, development has diverged in many areas.

 # License